redbrick/docs/docs/aperture/vpn.md

 We use [EasyRSA](https://github.com/OpenVPN/easy-rsa) on both the VPN server and the CA server.

+!!!important
+    When configuring and setting up the infrastructure, use the `root` account.

 ### Download EasyRSA

 > CA & VPN Server (glados, wheatley)